Page 020 of PowerPoint tutorials, presentation essentials, personality interviews, and PowerPoint news.

 November 15, 2007

-This tutorial is a variation of the spirograph tutorial that I did earlier.
-In this tutorial, you'll learn to create fascinating spirograph style graphics with pictures rather than shapes.
+This tutorial is a variation of the spirograph tutorial that we did earlier.
+In this tutorial, you'll learn to create fascinating spirograph-style graphics with pictures rather than shapes.

 November 14, 2007

 Keep your message concise.
 Keep it clear.
 Keep it simple.
 And most importantly, be yourself.
 People will judge you.
-That is the fact of life.
-However, let them judge you for who you really are – not a poser, but an authentic voice.
+That is a fact of life.
+However, let them judge you for who you really are, not as a poser, but an authentic voice.

 Scott Schwertly explains more here.